RxLaboratory/DuMAF_DuTween/README.md

 - Enable the plugin via `Windows ► Settings/Preferences ► Plug-in Manager`.

+You can also simply open and run the script without installation if you prefer.
+Just open the script in the script editor and run it.

 ## Use

 Tweening is available via a *Maya command* which you can add to any shelf, or assign a shorcut.
 You can also simply open and run the script without installation.